Today's Articles

 The birth of Harry Hosier in 1750 is celebrated on this date.
 He was a Black preacher and an evangelist.

 Born a slave in North Carolina following the Revolutionary War, he gained his freedom and was converted to Methodism.
-His sermon, "The Barren Fig Tree," preached at Adam's Chapel, Fairfax County, Virginia, in May of 1781, was the first recorded Methodist sermon by a black person in America.
-Hosier became famous as a traveling evangelist throughout the Atlantic seaboard.
-He was a companion on evangelistic trips with Asbury, Coke, Jesse Lee, and Freeborn Garrettson and was heralded as one of the greatest preachers of his time.
+His sermon, "The Barren Fig Tree," preached at Adam's Chapel in Fairfax County, Virginia, in May 1781, was the first recorded Methodist sermon by a Black person in the United States.

 His influence was among the most critical factors in the early spread of the Methodist Episcopal Church in America.
-At the time, he was the best of his race, at what he dedicated himself to preaching, but not organizing.
+At the time, he was the best of his race at what he dedicated himself to preaching, but not organizing.

 Harry Hosier died in 1806.